chaolinzhanglab/DeltaSplice/README.md

   Run following code to generate prediction results
 >>>
-    # not use default reference ssu
+    # Exon positions are unspecified and do not use reference information
     python pred_deltassu.py --data_path /path/to/data --save_path /path/to/save  --window_size 200  --genome reference_genome
-    # use default reference ssu
+    #  Exon positions are unspecified and use SSU values of brain tissues from RNA-seq data as reference
     python pred_deltassu.py --data_path /path/to/data --save_path /path/to/save  --window_size 200  --genome reference_genome --use_reference
 >>>